 - Composting allows you to make FREE food for your soil!
-Why put a bounty of fall leaves, kitchen scraps, and garden waste on your curb for the city or town to pick up when it can be used to make a high-quality soil amendment.
+Why put a bounty of organic materials like fall leaves, kitchen scraps, eggshells, and garden waste on your curb for the city or town to pick up when it can be used to make a high-quality soil amendment.

 - Making your own compost saves money as it eliminates or reduces the need to buy compost.

 - A compost bin allows you control the ingredients that go into your finished compost.
 There’s no need to wonder what types of materials are going into your garden beds and containers.